-Research supports the importance of consistency in educational placement.
+The Charter School shall admit all pupils who wish to attend the Charter School.
+However, research supports the importance of consistency in educational placement.
 Multiple school moves can increase student risk of not graduating, lower school engagement, and poorer grades in math and reading.
-In order to discourage high rates of transiency between charter schools and other local area schools, it is the policy of Long Valley School to not grant readmission to the charter program within the same school year.
-In the event of extenuating circumstances, a process to petition the Charter School for re-entry is available.
+In order to discourage high rates of transiency between charter schools and other local area schools, it is the policy of Long Valley School to not grant readmission to the Charter School within the same school year if a student has voluntarily disenrolled from LVS.
+Readmission to LVS following an expulsion shall be governed by the Charter School's Suspension and Expulsion Policy and Procedures.
+In the event of extenuating circumstances, a process to petition the Charter School for readmission within the same school year is available.